Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

 for which any linear term is automatically removed.
-However, due to the convention of signs, the logarithmic contribution of $F_{log}$ is therefore expected to be \emph{positive} in the \emph{DCI} phase (i.e. \emph{negative} when $c = 1$ per wire instead of $c= 1/2$ \cite{Herviou_2016}).
-As can be clearly seen in figure\ref{fig:FlLogTPPBC_100}, this is indeed the case for $t_{\bot} \sim 10^{-3}t$.
-Together with the findings of the central charges in figures \ref{fig:EntTPPBC_76} and \ref{fig:EntTPPBC_100}, our analysis finds a stability of the \emph{DCI} phase against inter-wire hoppings up to values of order $10^{-3}t$, {for wires sizes of the order of a hundred sites. }
+However, due to the convention of signs, the logarithmic contribution of $F_{log}$ is therefore expected to be \emph{positive} in the DCI phase (i.e. \emph{negative} when $c = 1$ per wire instead of $c= 1/2$ \cite{Herviou_2016}).
+As can be seen in figure \ref{fig:FlLogTPPBC_100}, and figure \ref{fig:FlLogTPPBC_76} in the appendix, this is indeed the case for $t_{\bot} \sim 10^{-3}t$. \\

+Additional DMRG calculations are presented in figures \ref{fig:EntTPPBC_76} and \ref{fig:EntTPPBC_100} in the Appendix \ref{Appendix:Figures}.
+Similarly, in Appendix \ref{appendix:fitting}, results for smaller systems (order of tens of sites), and conversely larger $t_{\bot}$ (order of $0.1t$), offers more details and insight on the non-physical central charges of $c >0$ in the gapped, $2MF$ phases.
+We thus confirm a stability of the DCI phase against inter-wire hoppings up to values of order $10^{-3}t$, {for wires sizes of the order of a hundred sites. }